1. Purpose of the Council

 H. Transfers and Reappointment.
 Any Council Member who transfers from one unit to another will retain a seat on the Council for the balance of the elected term.
 If that Council Member was the only representative of a unit, the now unrepresented unit will be entitled to elect a new representative at the next election, and in the interim, the transferring Council Member will be replaced by an Alternate from the unrepresented unit.
 If the census leads to changes in the number of Principal Investigators such that a unit has too many seated representatives, those Council Members will serve out their terms on the Council.

 I. Alternates.
-If a Council Member has an extended time conflict arise (e.g. teaching commitment at the time of Council meetings, sabbatical, extended travel, illness, etc.) such that the Member is unable to attend two or more consecutive meetings, the Member will enlist an Alternate from the Member's unit and notify the Program Coordinator of the conflict and the Alternate.
+If a Council Member has an extended time conflict arise (e.g. teaching commitment at the time of Council meetings, sabbatical, extended travel, illness, etc.) such that the Member is unable or unwilling to attend two or more consecutive meetings, the Member will enlist an Alternate from the Member's unit and notify the Director of the conflict and the Alternate.
 If the Member is unable to enlist an Alternate, the Chair may do so.

 J. Failure to Participate.
 Any Council Member who fails to attend any four meetings in a year, and also fails to enlist an Alternate from the Member's unit, may be replaced by an Alternate from the Member's unit until the next election with approval of the Chair.